 Yes, it is recommended to get a COVID test if you develop COVID-19 symptoms, even if mild.

-If you know you have been exposed to someone who is suspected to be positive, you should follow CDC guidelines and quarantine for 14 days after the close contact (less than 6 feet apart for more than 15 minutes): https://www.cdc.gov/coronavirus/2019-ncov/if-you-are-sick/quarantine.html
+If you know you have been exposed to someone who is suspected to be positive, you should follow CDC guidelines and quarantine after the close contact (less than 6 feet apart for more than 15 minutes).
+Home quarantine can end 10 days after that close contact if no symptoms have developed.
+If a negative test result is collected on day 5, 6, or 7, and no symptoms have developed, quarantine can end after day 7.
+Continue monitoring for symptoms until 14 days after exposure and continue to wear a mask and practice social distancing. https://www.cdc.gov/coronavirus/2019-ncov/if-you-are-sick/quarantine.html

 Ochsner Health and Ochsner LSU Health System North Louisiana have a systemwide protocol in place at each of our facilities for the screening of all patients, visitors and staff.
 All employees, visitors and patients are required to wear a mask, at all times while on our campuses, to protect each other.
 Any patient suspected of having the disease is isolated and the proper parties are immediately notified, including the Louisiana Department of Health.